-Lesley is relocating The Art Institute of Boston (AIB) from its present location in Kenmore Square, Boston, to Porter Square in Cambridge.
+Lesley is relocating the College of Art and Design from its present location in Kenmore Square, Boston, to Porter Square in Cambridge.

-As planning toward the relocation of The Art Institute of Boston at Lesley University to Cambridge enters its next phase, Deborah Schwartz Raizes, chair of Lesley’s Board of Trustees and Lesley College alumna, has donated $1 million toward completion.
+As planning toward the relocation of the Lesley University College of Art and Design (formerly the Art Institute of Boston) to Cambridge enters its next phase, Deborah Schwartz Raizes, chair of Lesley’s Board of Trustees and Lesley College alumna, has donated $1 million toward completion.

-Lesley is planning to relocate The Art Institute of Boston (AIB) from its present location in Kenmore Square, Boston, to Porter Square in Cambridge in a new facility adjacent to University Hall.
-The new AIB will re-purpose a historic church; feature art galleries, studios and a library; and bring year-round art exhibitions, gallery talks and other cultural events to the Cambridge community.
+Lesley is planning to relocate the College of Art and Design from its present location in Kenmore Square, Boston, to Porter Square in Cambridge in a new facility adjacent to University Hall.
+The new facility will re-purpose a historic church; feature art galleries, studios and a library; and bring year-round art exhibitions, gallery talks and other cultural events to the Cambridge community.
 Last year, the Cambridge City Council adopted a zoning change that moves the project forward, and design work is currently underway toward additional city approvals.

 “AIB merged with Lesley in 1998, and the integration of the arts within a university most known for education continues to open new doors of exploration for all students,” said Raizes.
-“Bringing AIB to Cambridge truly makes the university whole, opens new avenues of discovery for students, and will bring a new energy to a community with a long history of embracing the arts.
+“Bringing [the College of Art and Design] to Cambridge truly makes the university whole, opens new avenues of discovery for students, and will bring a new energy to a community with a long history of embracing the arts.
 I am proud to play a role in making this a reality.
-I look forward to seeing the faculty and students of AIB creating and sharing their work in Porter Square and having the programs and facilities become an even more integral part of the university.”
+I look forward to seeing the faculty and students creating and sharing their work in Porter Square and having the programs and facilities become an even more integral part of the university.”

 Raizes joined the Board of Trustees in 1991 and was elected chair in 2009, continuing a family legacy with Lesley University that now spans more than four decades.
 Her father, Jack Schwartz, served on the board from 1969 until his passing in 1996.
 Schwartz Hall was named in his honor and his board colleagues named him Trustee Emeritus.
 Raizes, of Scarsdale, NY, is Senior Consultant at Hazard, Young, Attea & Associates, Ltd., an executive search and governance consulting firm serving the education and non-profit sectors.